Last updated 22 April 2022

-Forty-eight states allow exemptions to vaccination for religious reasons (though this number will drop to 47 once California's legislation goes into effect in mid-2016).
 Some states statutes indicate that to receive a religious exemption, a family must belong to a religious group with bona fide objections to vaccination.
-They may, as Iowa does, ask a parent to attest that "immunization conflicts with a genuine and sincere religious belief and that the belief is in fact religious, and not based merely on philosophical, scientific, moral, personal, or medical opposition to immunizations."
-Other states simply require that a parent sign a form stating that he or she has religious objections to vaccination.
+They may, as Iowa does, ask a parent to attest that "immunization conflicts with a genuine and sincere religious belief, and that the belief is in fact religious, and not based merely on philosophical, scientific, moral, personal, or medical opposition to immunizations."
+Other states simply require a parent to sign a form stating they have religious objections to vaccination.

 Several legal cases involving the constitutionality of religious exemptions to vaccination have been tried.
-The rulings have in general upheld the right of states to mandate vaccination in spite of parents’ religious beliefs.
-At the same time, courts have often found that requiring parents belong to certain religious groups to qualify for religious exemptions violates the Constitution’s Equal Protection clause.
-The argument is that the Equal Protection clause should protect all people who claim a religious objection to vaccination, not only those who belong to a certain religion with recognized objections.
+The rulings have in general upheld the right of states to mandate vaccination despite parents’ religious beliefs.
+At the same time, courts have often found that requiring parents to belong to certain religious groups to qualify for religious exemptions violates the Constitution’s Equal Protection clause.
+The argument is that the Equal Protection Clause should protect all people who claim a religious objection to vaccination, not only those who belong to a certain religion with recognized objections.

 Personal Belief Exemptions